This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Mushroom Swiss Burger

-- Preheat grill over medium heat.
+- Preheat the grill over medium heat.
 Form hamburger into four even patties.
-Then season each patty with about ½ tablespoon of the steak seasoning.
+Then season each patty with burger seasoning on all sides.2 pounds ground beef, 2 tablespoons burger seasoning

-- Add patties to grill.
-Grill for about 8 minutes on one side, then flip and grill for about 6-8 minutes on the other side or until cooked through.
-Top with a slice of Swiss cheese and let the heat from the grill melt the cheese.Finally, remove patties from grill.
-Place each patty onto a brioche bun, top with sautéed mushrooms and onions, and then serve immediately.
-Enjoy!
+- Add patties to the grill.
+Grill for 8 minutes on one side, then flip and grill for about 6-8 minutes on the other side or until cooked through.
+Top with a slice of cheese and let the heat from the grill melt the cheese for the remaining minute.4 slices Swiss cheese

 - Do not overcook burgers: Make sure not to overcook your burgers, so just about 6-8 minutes per side.